A Mile In My Moccasins

 Wells, Ronald Austin.
 The Honor of Giving.
 Bloomington: Indiana University Center on Philanthropy, 1998.

-Tell the students that we will use the rules of a Talking Circle to tell the stories of the real people on the scenario cards.
+Tell the participants that we will use the rules of a Talking Circle to tell the stories of the real people on the scenario cards.
 Display the Talking Circle rules and discuss.
 Explain that the scenarios used in this activity are the authentic words of current-day Native American people.

-Meeting in groups of seven who are sitting in a circle, each student has one card of the deck of Scenario Cards that they will read aloud to their group.
-Each student has a copy of the Recording Sheet on which they will write some key words about each person as they listen to the speaker tell about their person's giving traditions.
+Meeting in groups of seven who are sitting in a circle, each person has one card of the deck of Scenario Cards that they will read aloud to their group.
+Each person has a copy of the Recording Sheet on which they will write some key words about each person as they listen to the speaker tell about their person's giving traditions.
 They need pencils and one feather or stick to indicate whose turn it is to talk.

 Allow them 2-3 minutes to read their cards silently, get to know their person, and get ready to tell about their person.